hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup.rst

    # in project dir
    hasura metadata apply --endpoint http://another-graphql-instance.herokuapp.com

-This command tells Hasura to track tables, relationships etc.
-If you'd like to read more about the format of metadata files, check out the :ref:`metadata_format_v2`.

-If you now open the console of the new instance, you can see that the two tables have been created and are tracked:
+If you now open the console of the new instance, you can see that the three tables have been created and are tracked:

-.. thumbnail:: /img/graphql/manual/migrations/tracked-tables-new-hasura.png
+.. thumbnail:: /img/graphql/manual/migrations/tracked-tables-hasura-set-up.png
    :alt: Schema for an article table
    :width: 40%

-Step 6: Check the status of migrations
+Step 8: Check the status of migrations
 --------------------------------------

 .. code-block:: bash